iancookwestgate/portfolio-iancookwestgate/README.md

-# Portfolio
+# Ian's Web Dev Portfolio

 #### By **Ian Cook Westgate**

 ## Description

 This is the portfolio for Ian Cook Westgate.
 This site was designed to illustrate Ian's web developer and designer skills, his portfolio pieces, and information on how to contact him.

 ## Component Structure